asifkd012020/open-itg-aws_runbooks/workdocs/Runbook.md

 ### 2. CloudTrail logging enabled and sent to Splunk

-`This Section will be updated soon.`
+`This Section will be updated soon.`   Are there runbooks for other services that could be copied for this section?
 <br><br>

 ## Respond/Recover